sentubiswas013/ReactJs/assets/css/question-01-javascript-simple-answer.md

 const deep = JSON.parse(JSON.stringify(original));
 deep.hobbies.push('swimming'); // Doesn't affect original
 ```
+**When to use:** shallow copy is fine for flat objects or when you intentionally share nested refs; deep copy is needed when you must fully isolate the clone.

 ### 70. How do you check if an object is an array in JavaScript?